newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/appraiser-company-register.md

 ### Application Requirements
 - Application fully completed by the management company’s Compliance Officer
-- Name, contact information and license number for the Compliance Officer
+- Name, contact information, and license number for the Compliance Officer
 - Name and contact information for each Controlling Person
 - A surety bond in the amount of $25,000
 - Application must be signed and notarized